-Check out our online pathways and bikeways map if you're looking for a route when cycling around the city.
+Check out our new online pathways and bikeways map if you’re looking for a route when cycling around the city.
 Below are detailed descriptions of some of the best walking, rollerblading and cycling routes in Calgary.
-Be sure to check out our pathway closures page for the latest updates on sections closed for maintenance or construction.

 Paths less travelled